oohtmeel1/NLST_continuing_work/README.md

 `model_architecture.py` <- File containing the various layers of my model.

 `begin_experiment.py` <- File to run the experiment.
 Creates a tensorboard directory to log data, and saves models at several checkpoints.
-Can specify the

 `pytorch 2.1.0` (requirements.txt should take care of that) `python 3.11.7`